anubhavgupta/PromiseLibraryImplementation/README.md

 # PromiseLibraryImplementation
-Custom full implementation of Javascript Promises.
+Custom implementation of JavaScript Promise Library

 # Please refer ./Test.js for more examples and usecases.